pretix/pretix-docs/docs/topics/vouchers.md

 ![Page titled Create multiple vouchers, showing options for creating multiple voucher codes.](../assets/screens/vouchers/create-multiple.png)

-Then, navigate to [Your Event] → "Vouchers" and click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button.
+Then, navigate to [Your Event] :fontawesome-solid-arrow-right: "Vouchers" and click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button.
 Generate the same number of voucher codes as emails you are planning to send out.
 Under "Product", choose the product for which you want to restrict availability.
 If you have set the visibility toggle of the product to hidden, check the box next to "Shows hidden products that match this voucher".